Back to Articles

 Perhaps fire and structural safety are just the starting point?
 Gateway One could also expand beyond Approved Documents A (Structures) and B (Fire Safety) to apply to all Building Regulations Approved Documents.
 For example, people have recently died in the UK from exposure to mould and from carbon monoxide poisoning.
 If we’re truly making buildings as safe as possible, it’s feasible that the Building Safety Act could also enforce the Approved Documents relevant to those deaths (C, F and J).

 Proactively creating a digital golden thread for all projects going forward, even if they are not a residential higher risk building, appears to be both the sensible and morally right thing to do.
-Dame Judith Hackitt recently delivered a chilling warning call to industry at the Building Safety Regulator’s 2023 conference: "We have to highlight this - almost obsession - we see with some people to hold on to the need to comply with rules, and it being all about compliance.
+Dame Judith Hackitt delivered a chilling warning call to industry at the Building Safety Regulator’s 2023 conference: "We have to highlight this - almost obsession - we see with some people to hold on to the need to comply with rules, and it being all about compliance.
 It isn't.
 It is about doing the right thing.
 It is about that ethical responsibility to deliver buildings that are safe for people to live in."

 The Building Safety Act: Changing the culture of construction